i252-hub/Travel-Planner-Site/README.md

 # Objectives
-• Design a new tour planning management feature that embeds multi-destination itinerary that includes desired length of stay in each location and offering low-cost of transportation.
+• Design a new tour planning management feature that embeds multi-destination itinerary that includes desired length of stay in each location and offering low-cost of transportation. <br>
 • Design a responsive website that is easy to use and allows customers to browse through all different trip categories and details, filtering via interests and classifications created.